chancholat/explain-icd/README.md

 ## Explainable Medical Coding

-We have reuse lots of material from the work of Edin et. al. If you use the this work, remember to cite the authors:
+We have reused lots of material from the work of Edin et. al. If you use the this work, remember to cite the authors:

 ```
 @misc{edinUnsupervisedApproachAchieve2024,